ybovard/hiawatha/README.md

 docker implementation of hiawatha webserver (https://www.hiawatha-webserver.org/).

-The container will run as www-data, so port <1024 are not usable.
+The container will run as www-data, so ports <1024 are not usable.

 # Usage
 By default, the container will listen to 8080 without any SSL configuration.
 The website root directory is located at /var/www/hiawatha